 John Thornton, a merchant, and bought Thornton’s house, 25 High Street, after his death.
 The Wilberforce family were involved in importing goods and timber form Latvia and Russia, and iron ore from Sweden.
-They also exported a whole variety of Yorkshire produce including Sheffield Steel Cutlery.
-William’s father, Robert, was a partner in the business.
+They also exported a whole variety of Yorkshire produce, including Sheffield steel cutlery.

 The Wilberforce Family

-Barbara Spooner, a 20 year old woman who shared Wilberforce’s deeply held Christian beliefs.
-He immediately fell in love and only eight days later he proposed to her and they were married a month later.
-William and Barbara were devoted to each other and had six children.
+Barbara Spooner, a young woman who shared his deeply held Christian beliefs.
+Eight days after meeting Barbara, William proposed and they were married a month later.
+The couple were devoted to each other and had six children.
 Wilberforce often spent hours playing with his children, taking them out or reading to them.

 Charles Pinney.
 The Pinney family were Bristol merchants whose wealth came from slavery.
-Wilberforce agonised over whether or not to allow his daughter to marry into a family that was associated with slavery.
-Following many letters between the Pinney family and Wilberforce, Wilberforce decided to take Elizabeth away from Bath.
-She later married Reverend J James.
+Wilberforce agonised over whether or not to allow his daughter to marry into a family associated with slavery.
+Following many letters between the Pinney family and Wilberforce, Wilberforce decided to separate the couple.
+Elizabeth later married